exercism/v3/languages/csharp/exercises/concept/time/.docs/hints.md

 ## 1. Provide local time equivalents of UTC (Universal Coordinated Time) appointments for the administrators

-Look for a suitable `DateTime` member converting from UTC to local.
+Look for a suitable `DateTime` member converting from UTC to local time.

 ## 2. Schedule appointments in New York, London and Paris

 Use the [`TimeZoneInfo`][time-zone-info] class and select the appropriate time zone ids from the task instructions.
-Windows and OSX/Linux have different ids.
+Remember that Windows and OSX/Linux have different ids.

 ## 3. Provide alerts to clients at intervals before the appointment

-One approach is to use [`TimeSpan`][time-span].
+One approach is to use [`TimeSpan`][time-span] to perform arithmetic on times.

 ## 4. If daylight savings has recently changed we send a message to clients reminding them.